genghisken/psat-server-web/README.md

 docker compose up {service_name}
 ```

-So if for example you just wanted to run the tests you could put `docker compose up tests`
+So if, for example, you wanted to run the tests you could execute
-and it would first check that `db` is running, start it if it is not already up,
+`docker compose up tests` and it would – after starting `db` if it is not
-and so a single run of the unit tests.
+already running – perform a single run of the unit tests.

 ## A dummy database